Official statistic

 It is based on young (under 21 on entry), full-time undergraduate entrants at English higher education providers, domiciled in England in either completion or progression indicator populations, for whom we were able to link to their NPD record for their GCSE year.

 KPM 6 categorises individual students into one of three groups: significantly disadvantaged, economically precarious or other using our measure of disadvantage.
-Further detail about the methodology used to calculate this measure, which is used in both KPM 5 and KPM 6, is given in the following document.
+Further detail about the methodology used to calculate this measure, which is used in both KPM 5 and KPM 6, is given in the measure of disadvantage methodology technical report.

-If you have any queries, feedback or suggestions about KPM 6, please contact Annalise Ruck at [email protected].
+If you have any queries, feedback or suggestions about KPM 6, contact [email protected].

 Published 23 March 2023